 Saint Martin is an overseas collectivity of France.
-It occupies the northern part of densely inhabited Caribbean island and, in spite of its small area, has diverse interesting landmarks.
+It occupies the northern part of densely inhabited Caribbean island and, in spite of its small area, has several interesting landmarks.

-- Le Trou de David (David’s Hole) – a former sinkhole at the sea, with two natural arches towards the sea.
-At calm weather one could swim into this sinkhole from the sea.
+A former sinkhole at the sea, with two natural arches towards the sea.
+In calm weather, one could swim into this sinkhole from the sea.
 Collapsed in December 2011.

-- St. Martin Museum – museum of the history and culture of Saint Martin.
+Museum of the history and culture of Saint Martin.
 Interesting is the archaeological exhibit.

 Separated by just a few miles and known as favorites of American travelers, the Caribbean islands of St. Maarten/St. Martin, St. Barthélemy (also known as St. Barth’s), and Anguilla couldn’t be more different.
 Dutch St. Maarten offers big resorts, extensive shopping, and vibrant casinos, while French St. Martin is a bit more low-key, with excellent dining options and smaller, charming hotels; both sides share excellent beaches and offer a wide range of outdoor activities.